OWASP/owasp-summit-2017/Working-Sessions/Security-Crowdsourcing/Owasp-Bug-Bounty.md

 participants :
 ---

-#### Why
+## Why

-OWASP bug bounty program is the opportunity you are looking for to hack into defender libraries & ZAP
+The OWASP bug bounty programme is the opportunity you are looking for to hack into defender libraries & ZAP.

-Learn how we are trying to make web applications safe and how can you help us as bounty hunter to make them more secure
+At this Working Session, you can learn how we are trying to make web applications safe and how, as a bounty hunter, you can help us to make them more secure.

+## Who

+The target audience for this Working Session is:

+--add text--

-#### More details
+## More details

 See [Get_Started_with_OWASP_Bug_Bounty](https://www.owasp.org/index.php/Get_Started_with_OWASP_Bug_Bounty)